PetitPhoenix/svgtag/README.md

 ## Modules
 The SVG Tag Generator consists of several modules, each tailored for specific functionalities:
-- SVGprocess: Core module for creating and manipulating SVG content.
+- svgprocess: Core module for creating and manipulating SVG content.
 - shape2svg: Functions to generate SVG shapes with customizable dimensions and styles.
 - text2svg: Convert text into SVG paths using various fonts and styles.
 - generators: Submodules for generating specific SVG items like rings, tags, and Wi-Fi QR codes.